c-blake/suggest/README.md

 files could take 100s of random accesses or seconds (at 10 ms latency).

-We can measure this cost directly via `getrusage` instrumentation to measure minor page faults.  `suggest query2` does this.
+We can measure this cost directly via `getrusage` instrumentation to measure minor page faults.  `suggest iquery` does this.
 In a cold cache scenario, these would all be major 10 ms-ish faults with very little locality.
 Results for a sample of 10,000 typos at various distances are ![this graph](https://raw.githubusercontent.com/c-blake/suggest/master/randAcc.png)